San Telmo Steakhouse Smackdown

 Des Nivel

-A typical parrilla, although also controversial.
-Some claimed that Des Nivel was THE place to eat steak although others said that the prices increased and quality decreased once it was named in Lonely Planet.
-It was a mid-week meal and we weren’t sure what to expect.
+Some claimed that Des Nivel was THE best Buenos Aires restaurant for steak although others said that the prices increased and quality decreased once it was named in Lonely Planet.

 Before we ate anything we were impressed.

-The service here is incredible and it seems to be because everyone is so happy.
 The waiters always seem to be laughing and having fun with the guests and while ours appeared to speak English he was willing to serve us in my beginner Spanish.

 steak in pepper sauce